 Whole Foods makes quarterly contributions to 501(c)3 organizations in the US, as well as organizations with equivalent status in Canada and the UK.
 These organizations should be located near Whole Foods stores and have missions that align with their core values.
 Learn more about eligibility and how to apply on their donations information page.

 Interested in learning more about the Google Ad Grant and how you could be eligible for up to $10,000 in monthly ad credits?
-Connect with us for a free consultation on how Google-certified, professional Google Ad Grant management could help you to get the most out of your ads.
+Connect with us to learn more about how Google-certified, professional Google Ad Grant management could help you to get the most out of your ads.

 By Nathan Biberdorf, Rebecca Law, and Jason Warne